yorkrobotlab/pi-puck/README.md

 The Device Tree Source (DTS) file for the target board revision must first be compiled into Device Tree Blob (DTB) overlays as follows:

 ```
+dtc -@ -I dts -O dtb -W no-unit_address_vs_reg -o pi-puck-v1_0.dtbo overlays/pi-puck-v1_0.dts
-dtc -@ -I dts -O dtb -o pi-puck-v2_0.dtbo overlays/pi-puck-v2_0.dts
+dtc -@ -I dts -O dtb -W no-unit_address_vs_reg -o pi-puck-v2_0.dtbo overlays/pi-puck-v2_0.dts
 ```

-The resulting `.dtbo` file should then be copied to `/boot/overlays/` on the Raspberry Pi.
-To enable the overlay, add the following line to `/boot/config.txt`, using the correct board revision number, and replacing the parameters as detailed below:
+The resulting `.dtbo` files should then be copied to `/boot/overlays/` on the Raspberry Pi.

+To enable an overlay, add the following line to `/boot/config.txt`, using the correct board revision number, and replacing the parameters as detailed below:

 ```
 dtoverlay=rpi-puck-v2_0:parameters1,parameter2